robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 The pipeline I eventually setup looked like this:

 1. A new version is pushed to GitHub, like `v1.2.3`
-2. In response to that, it builds the firmware
+2. It compiles the firmware
-3. Generate some static files that are bundled into a SPIFFS partition
+3. Generate static files that are bundled into a SPIFFS partition
-4. Create a static website that can be used to flash the device using web serial
+4. Create a static website that can be used to flash the device or download assets
-5. Deploy the flash website to GitHub pages
+5. Deploy the static website to GitHub pages

 **1. create a release**